mrullldhm/Turesume/README.markdown

-# TuResume
+# Moresume

 ## About
-TuResume is an easy-to-use resume builder that helps you create professional resumes quickly.
+Moresume is an easy-to-use resume builder that helps you create professional resumes quickly.
 Built with PostgreSQL, Express, React, and Node.js (PERN stack) using TypeScript, it includes smart AI features and a mobile-friendly design.

 ## Features
 - **Step-by-Step Form**: Create resumes with a simple, guided form using `react-hook-form`.